dcycle/realistic_dummy_content/README.md

 Which version to use
 -----

+* Use the x.x-3.x versions with PHP 7 or higher;
+* Use the x.x-2.x versions with PHP versions higher than 5.3;
-Use the 7.x-1.0-beta7 version only if you are using PHP 5.3 or earlier.
-All other users should use x.x-2.x versions.
+* Use the 7.x-1.0-beta7 version if you are using PHP 5.3 or earlier.

 Creating recipes
 -----